 Every other year (even-numbered years) Concepción and the other mission towns host an International Baroque Music Festival in which orchestras and choirs from all over the world participate.
 It normally takes place during the month of May or June.
-The last festival took place in 2008 and the next is scheduled for 2010.
-For more information on this event, view my page on the
+For more information on this event, view our page on the

 Baroque Music Festival.

 Many thanks to Geoffrey A.P.
 Groesbeck, who dedicated many years, clearly much love, and an entire website to this unique region of Bolivia, for contributing this page on